-The Shire of Mukinbudin was settled by pastoralists who in the 1870's took up large leases in excess of 20,000 acres to run sheep, as well as by Sandalwood cutters and miners en-route to the goldfields.
+Mukinbudin The Shire of Mukinbudin was settled by pastoralists who in the 1870's took up large leases in excess of 20,000 acres to run sheep, as well as by Sandalwood cutters and miners en-route to the goldfields.
 Since then Mukinbudin has grown into an enthusiastic, progressive and proud community of 568, although it still maintains its unique agricultural feel.
-The town is still growing, with 17 newly subdivided residential blocks developed in recent years and new businesses investing in the district.
-Accommodation Mukinbudin offers a range of accommodation options to cater for any visitor.
-The award winning Mukinbudin Caravan Park offers shady sites, pleasant ablutions, campers kitchen and barbeque facilities.
-Also available are four renovated railway cabins (twin share) and three fully self contained air conditioned units.
-Hotel and motel accommodation on the other hand can be found at the Mukinbudin Hotel in the centre of town.
-For those looking for something different, Watson's Way Bed & Breakfast located 70kms north of Mukinbudin (out near Beringbooding Rock) offers a more intimate experience.
+The town is still growing, with 17 newly subdivided residential blocks developed in recent years and new businesses investing in the district Accommodation Mukinbudin offers a range of accommodation options to cater for any visitor.
+The award winning Mukinbudin Caravan Park offers shady sites, new industry standard ablutions, a shearing shed themed campers kitchen and barbeque facilities.
+Also available are four renovated railway cabins (twin share), three fully self contained air conditioned units and one three bedroom. air conditioned house Hotel and motel accommodation on the other hand can be found at the Mukinbudin Hotel in the centre of town.
+For those looking for something different, Watson's Way Country Stay located 70kms north of Mukinbudin (out near Beringbooding Rock) offers a more intimate experience.
 For those keen campers there are great campsites also at Beringbooding Rock and Weira Reserve.
 Attractions Mukinbudin is undoubtedly a place for those who have an interest in the outdoors.
 There are no better places to experience this than at Beringbooding Rock and Weira Reserve.
 Anything from four wheel driving, barbequing, camping, bushwalking and spectacular views can be experienced amongst these attractions.
-Anyone with even a passing interest in the history of the area should visit the Wattoning Historical Site, Goodchild's Gateway and the unique Bulk Grain Storage Silo or the 1950's Men's Shed.
+Anvone with even a passing interest in the history of the area should visit the Wattoning Historical Site, Goodchild's Gateway and the unique Bulk Grain Storage Silo or the 1950's Men's Shed Tourist Information Shire of Mukinbudin 15 Maddock Street, Mukinbudin Tel: 08 9047 2100